 This Appendix to the ATI Bylaws is not formally a part of the Bylaws, but defines terms used in the bylaws.

-Alexander Technique International is a worldwide organization of teachers, students and friends of the Alexander Technique created to promote and advance the work begun by F. Matthias Alexander.
+Alexander Technique International is a world-wide professional organization created to promote and advance the work begun by F. Matthias Alexander.
+Its members include teachers, students, and friends of the Alexander Technique.
 ATI embraces the diversity of the international Alexander Technique community and is working to promote international dialogue.

 Our Mission is:

-1. To create and sustain open means of global communication for people to discuss, apply, research and experiment with the discoveries of F. M. Alexander.
+1. To create and sustain open means of global communication for people to discuss, apply, research, and experiment with the discoveries of F. Matthias Alexander.